bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 you are no longer running in restricted user mode, but as the operating system kernel --- and therefore you\'re allowed to do whatever you want.

-The location in the kernel a process can jump to is called system\_call.
+The location in the kernel a process can jump to is called system_call.
 The procedure at that location checks the system call number, which tells the kernel what service the process requested.
-Then, it looks at the table of system calls (sys\_call\_table) to see the address of the kernel function to call.
+Then, it looks at the table of system calls (sys_call_table) to see the address of the kernel function to call.
 Then it calls the function, and after it returns, does a few system checks and then return back to the process (or to a different process, if the process time ran out).
-If you want to read this code, it\'s at the source file arch/\$\<\\(architecture\\)\>\$/kernel/entry.S, after the line ENTRY(system\_call).
+If you want to read this code, it\'s at the source file arch/\$\<\\(architecture\\)>\$/kernel/entry.S, after the line ENTRY(system_call).

-So, if we want to change the way a certain system call works, what we need to do is to write our own function to implement it (usually by adding a bit of our own code, and then calling the original function) and then change the pointer at sys\_call\_table to point to our function.
-Because we might be removed later and we don\'t want to leave the system in an unstable state, it\'s important for cleanup\_module to restore the table to its original state.
+So, if we want to change the way a certain system call works, what we need to do is to write our own function to implement it (usually by adding a bit of our own code, and then calling the original function) and then change the pointer at sys_call_table to point to our function.
+Because we might be removed later and we don\'t want to leave the system in an unstable state, it\'s important for cleanup_module to restore the table to its original state.

 The source code here is an example of such a kernel module.
 We want to
-\"spy\" on a certain user, and to **pr\_info()** a message whenever that user opens a file.
-Towards this end, we replace the system call to open a file with our own function, called **our\_sys\_open**.
-This function checks the uid (user\'s id) of the current process, and if it\'s equal to the uid we spy on, it calls pr\_info() to display the name of the file to be opened.
+\"spy\" on a certain user, and to **pr_info()** a message whenever that user opens a file.
+Towards this end, we replace the system call to open a file with our own function, called **our_sys_open**.
+This function checks the uid (user\'s id) of the current process, and if it\'s equal to the uid we spy on, it calls pr_info() to display the name of the file to be opened.
 Then, either way, it calls the original open() function with the same parameters, to actually open the file.

-The **init\_module** function replaces the appropriate location in **sys\_call\_table** and keeps the original pointer in a variable.
-The cleanup\_module function uses that variable to restore everything back to normal.
+The **init_module** function replaces the appropriate location in **sys_call_table** and keeps the original pointer in a variable.
+The cleanup_module function uses that variable to restore everything back to normal.
 This approach is dangerous, because of the possibility of two kernel modules changing the same system call.
-Imagine we have two kernel modules, A and B. A\'s open system call will be A\_open and B\'s will be B\_open.
-Now, when A is inserted into the kernel, the system call is replaced with A\_open, which will call the original sys\_open when it\'s done.
-Next, B is inserted into the kernel, which replaces the system call with B\_open, which will call what it thinks is the original system call, A\_open, when it\'s done.
+Imagine we have two kernel modules, A and B. A\'s open system call will be A_open and B\'s will be B_open.
+Now, when A is inserted into the kernel, the system call is replaced with A_open, which will call the original sys_open when it\'s done.
+Next, B is inserted into the kernel, which replaces the system call with B_open, which will call what it thinks is the original system call, A_open, when it\'s done.

-Now, if B is removed first, everything will be well --- it will simply restore the system call to A\_open, which calls the original.
+Now, if B is removed first, everything will be well --- it will simply restore the system call to A_open, which calls the original.
 However, if A is removed and then B is removed, the system will crash.
-A\'s removal will restore the system call to the original, sys\_open, cutting B out of the loop.
-Then, when B is removed, it will restore the system call to what it thinks is the original, **A\_open**, which is no longer in memory.
+A\'s removal will restore the system call to the original, sys_open, cutting B out of the loop.
+Then, when B is removed, it will restore the system call to what it thinks is the original, **A_open**, which is no longer in memory.
 At first glance, it appears we could solve this particular problem by checking if the system call is equal to our open function and if so not changing it at all (so that B won\'t change the system call when it\'s removed), but that will cause an even worse problem.
-When A is removed, it sees that the system call was changed to **B\_open** so that it is no longer pointing to **A\_open**, so it won\'t restore it to **sys\_open** before it is removed from memory.
-Unfortunately, **B\_open** will still try to call **A\_open** which is no longer there, so that even without removing B the system would crash.
+When A is removed, it sees that the system call was changed to **B_open** so that it is no longer pointing to **A_open**, so it won\'t restore it to **sys_open** before it is removed from memory.
+Unfortunately, **B_open** will still try to call **A_open** which is no longer there, so that even without removing B the system would crash.

 Note that all the related problems make syscall stealing unfeasiable for production use.
-In order to keep people from doing potential harmful things **sys\_call\_table** is no longer exported.
-This means, if you want to do something more than a mere dry run of this example, you will have to patch your current kernel in order to have sys\_call\_table exported.
+In order to keep people from doing potential harmful things **sys_call_table** is no longer exported.
+This means, if you want to do something more than a mere dry run of this example, you will have to patch your current kernel in order to have sys_call_table exported.
 In the example directory you will find a README and the patch.
 As you can imagine, such modifications are not to be taken lightly.
 Do not try this on valueable systems (ie systems that you do not own - or cannot restore easily).
 You\'ll need to get the complete sourcecode of this guide as a tarball in order to get the patch and the README.
 Depending on your kernel version, you might even need to hand apply the patch.
 Still here?
 Well, so is this chapter.
 If Wyle E. Coyote was a kernel hacker, this would be the first thing he\'d try. ;)

-::: {.org-src-container}
+::: org-src-container
 ``` {.src .src-c}
 /*
  *  syscall.c